sandramsc/berlin_store_locator_api/README.md

 - AWSAppRunnerServicePolicyForECRAccess
 - IAMUserChangePassword

-***Most StackOverflow, GitHub related posts suggested to add the above in different ways, none would worked 🥴.
-Until I tried...
+***Most StackOverflow, GitHub related posts suggested to add the above in different ways, initially none would work for several hours 🥴.

+- (take away) The challenge with ECR pushing underscored the intricacies of AWS IAM permissions and Docker interactions.
+This experience emphasized the need for careful consideration of AWS configurations and troubleshooting strategies, showcasing the importance of perseverance and resourcefulness in resolving technical hurdles.

 ## **Part 1: Deploying the Flask application locally**